aliyun/terraform-provider-alicloud/website/docs/index.html.markdown

 Refer to details [Access other Cloud Product APIs by the Instance RAM Role](https://www.alibabacloud.com/help/doc-detail/54579.htm).

 This is a preferred approach over any other when running in ECS as you can avoid hard coding credentials.
-Instead these are leased on-the-fly by Terraform which reduces the chance of leakage.
+Instead, these are leased on-the-fly by Terraform which reduces the chance of leakage.

+The ECS Instance Role can be set using the `ALIBABA_CLOUD_ECS_METADATA` environment variables.

 Usage: